Jacob Engle Brubaker

 Brief Life History of Jacob Engle

 When Jacob Engle Brubaker was born in 1897, in Pennsylvania, United States, his father, Sem Stauffer Brubaker, was 25 and his mother, Bertha Engle, was 24.
 He married Barbara Stauffer Ebersole in 1918, in Pennsylvania, United States.
-They were the parents of at least 1 daughter.
+They were the parents of at least 1 son and 1 daughter.
 He lived in Manheim, Lancaster, Pennsylvania, United States in 1930 and Manheim Township, Lancaster, Pennsylvania, United States in 1940.
 He died on 5 June 1981, at the age of 84, and was buried in Landisville, East Hempfield Township, Lancaster, Pennsylvania, United States.

 Photos and Memories (0)